LPGhatguy/Ussuri/readme.md

 The engine made its debut in my Ludum Dare 25 compo entry and is being worked on nearly constantly.

-This work is covered under the MIT License, with more detail available in license.txt
+This work is covered under the Zlib License, with more detail available in license.txt